Coral bleaching: Coral adaptation

+In recent times, climate change has been linked to a notable increase in coral mortality.
+Moreover, mounting evidence suggests that bacteria associated with corals contribute to their ability to withstand thermal stress.
+Attempts have been undertaken to enhance coral resilience in the face of bleaching incidents.
+Since corals serve as the fundamental components of coral reefs, their decline significantly affects the endurance and composition of reefs directly affecting the reef-dwelling organisms.

 In 2010, researchers at Penn State discovered corals that were thriving while using an unusual species of symbiotic algae in the warm waters of the Andaman Sea in the Indian Ocean.
 Normal zooxanthellae cannot withstand temperatures as high as was there, so this finding was unexpected.
 This gives researchers hope that with rising temperatures due to global warming, coral reefs will develop tolerance for different species of symbiotic algae that are resistant to high temperature, and can live within the reefs.

 In 2010, researchers from Stanford University also found corals around the Samoan Islands that experience a drastic temperature increase for about four hours a day during low tide.
 The corals do not bleach or die regardless of the high heat increase.
 Studies showed that the corals off the coast of Ofu Island near America Samoa have become trained to withstand the high temperatures.
 Researchers are now asking a new question: can we condition corals, that are not from this area, in this manner and slowly introduce them to higher temperatures for short periods of time and make them more resilient against rising ocean temperatures.

 Certain mild bleaching events can cause coral to produce high concentrations of sun-screening pigments in order to shield themselves from further stress.
 Some of the pigments produced have pink, blue or purple hues, while others are strongly fluorescent.
 Production of these pigments by shallow-water corals is stimulated by blue light.
 When corals bleach, blue light inside the coral tissue increases greatly because it is no longer being absorbed by the photosynthetic pigments found inside the symbiotic algae, and is instead reflected by the white coral skeleton.
 This causes an increase in the production of the sun-screening pigments, making the bleached corals appear very colourful instead of white – a phenomenon sometimes called 'colourful coral bleaching'.